aosabook/500lines/crawler/crawler.markdown

 A future is initially "pending".
 It is "resolved" by a call to `set_result`.[^12]

 Let us adapt our fetcher to use futures and coroutines.
-Review how we wrote `fetch` with a callback:
+We wrote `fetch` with a callback:

 ```python
 class Fetcher: